Andrew Lock

-Andrew James Lock OAM (born 26 December 1961) is an Australian high-altitude mountaineer.
+Andrew James Lock OAM (born 26 December 1961) is an Australian mountaineer.
 He became the first, and still remains the only, Australian to climb all 14 "eight-thousanders" (the peaks over 8,000-metres above sea level) on 2 October 2009, and is the 18th person to ever complete this feat.
-He climbed 13 of the 14 without using bottled oxygen, only using it on Mount Everest, which he has summited three times.
+He climbed 13 of the 14 without bottled oxygen, only using it on Mount Everest, which he has summited three times.
 He retired from eight-thousander climbing in 2012.

 Climbing

-His preferred climbing style is in very small teams, mostly climbing without even sherpa support, and without the use of bottled oxygen (except on Everest).
+His preferred climbing style is in very small teams, mostly climbing without even sherpa support, and without using bottled oxygen (except on Everest).
 His physical ability to perform at high altitude has been noted by other Himalayan climbers.
 The term "gritty" is often used to describe Lock, and he is noted for his understated and self-deprecating manner.
 Unusually for a long-standing high-altitude climber, Lock has lost no digits to frostbite.
-Climbing all 14 eight-thousanders, and surviving, is an uncommon feat as the deaths-to-summits ratio on some of the mountains is at one-in-five (including Annapurna, K2, Nanga Parbat, Kangchenjunga), and it often takes more than one attempt, on average, to climb an eight-thousander (Lock has an overall eight-thousander success rate of circa 50%).
+Climbing all 14 eight-thousanders, and surviving, is an rare feat as the deaths-to-summits ratio on some of the mountains is at one-in-five (including Annapurna, K2, Nanga Parbat, Kangchenjunga), and it often takes more than one attempt, on average, to climb an eight-thousander (Lock has an overall eight-thousander success rate of circa 50%).

 He has achieved six first Australian ascents of eight-thousanders, namely Dhaulagiri, Nanga Parbat, Hidden Peak, Manaslu, Annapurna, and Shishapangma.
 He has made four solo ascents of eight-thousanders, namely Lhotse, Broad Peak, Shishapangma Central and Cho Oyu.
 He summited Mount Everest twice.

 His first 8,000-metre summit was of K2, which he climbed in 1993 with a small team that included legendary Himalayan climber Anatoli Boukreev, who later died in 1997 on Annapurna.
 The "Savage Mountain" lived up to its fearsome reputation when three of his summit partners were killed in separate falls (on the same face), and Lock rescued a Swedish climber.

 In 2004, he was a climber and cinematographer for the acclaimed Discovery Channel six-part miniseries, Discovery Channel-Ultimate Survival: Everest, which has been broadcast many times in North America.
 On that expedition, Lock had to rescue three members of other teams coming down from the summit, giving up his own oxygen along the way.